davidecotten/pymunk-screensaver/README.md

   - The `.cpp` file can be found in `.\launchers\win10` (you will need to compile it)
   - If you trust me, you can just use `.\launchers\win10\pymunk-screensaver-launcher.scr`
 - Run the launcher to make sure it can start the screensaver
-  - You will get a warning because Windows won't trust it
+  - You may get a warning because Windows won't trust it:
-  - TODO: Explain how to handle the warning message
+    - Click 'More info'
+    - Click "Run anyway'
   - If the screensaver doesn't start, double-check the above steps
 - Once you have confirmed the launcher starts copy the `.scr` file to `C:\Windows\SysWOW64`
 - Open screensaver settings (click 'Start', type `screensaver`, and press Enter)